exla-ai/exla-android-sdk-example/README.md

 2. **Model Download**: Demonstrates downloading and loading AI models
 3. **Text Generation**: Shows how to generate text responses using the loaded model

-## Preparing for Public Release

-Before making this repository public, ensure you:

-1. Remove any large files such as:
-   - Java heap dump files (*.hprof)
-   - The dummy model file in app/src/main/assets/dummy_model.gguf (or replace it with a small placeholder)

-2. Remove any sensitive information:
-   - API keys
-   - Credentials
-   - Private configuration details

-3. Verify the `.gitignore` file properly excludes build artifacts and large binary files

-## License

-[Add your license information here]

-## Support

-For questions or issues regarding this example app, please create an issue in this repository.
-For SDK-specific questions, refer to the [EXLA AI documentation](https://docs.exla.ai).